 Renewable energy has been fighting to rise to the top of the energy industry for a few decades.
-Only recently have solar and wind energy shown that they are truly viable solutions to the world’s energy crisis.
+Only recently has solar and wind energy shown that they are truly viable solutions to the world’s energy crisis.
 Doubters of renewable energy love to bring up comparisons that are not valid in an effort to discredit solar energy.
 Thankfully, facts and science are on our side and can clear up any misconceptions about solar energy.

 Comparing solar energy to other energy sources will show why the sun has a real chance of being humanity’s primary source of energy.